Play Therapy Treatment Planning and Interventions

 - Provides examples of the application of both the theory and the intervention model to specific cases

+- Describes play activities clustered according to the developmental level of the children to which they are best suited

-- Workbook format provides a means of obtaining comprehensive intake and assessment data
+- Workbook format provides the reader with a method for obtaining comprehensive intake and assessment data, organizing that data into a case formulation and treatment goals, and then developing a comprehensive treatment plan

+- Provides a blank copy of the workbook, as well as the workbook on disk, for use in ones own practice

 Readership